preaudc/tech-articles/SparkGoodPractices.md

 For example, doing a count (which is an action) for log printing should be avoided.

-`ds` is computed twice in the exemple below:
+`dsOut` is computed twice in the exemple below:
 ```scala
 case class Data(id: Long, desc: String, price: Double)
 val ds = Seq(Data(1, "a", 123), Data(2, "b", 234), Data(3, "c", 345), Data(4, "a", 234), Data(5, "a", 345), Data(6, "b", 123), Data(7, "a", 234), Data(8, "c", 345), Data(9, "a", 234), Data(10, "b", 234)).toDS